YuriiTrach-bio/GaCD_Coursera/README.md

 # GaCD_Coursera
-Getting and Cleaninng Data course project.
+Getting and Cleaning Data course project.
 Peer-graded assignment.

 From the task: